yuri-schmaltz/CrewAI-Studio/README.md

 Before running the application, ensure you update the `.env` file with your API keys and other necessary configurations.
 An example `.env` file is provided for reference.

+- `DB_URL` (optional): overrides the default SQLite database location.
+Use a PostgreSQL URL when deploying centrally.
+- `DATABASE_ECHO` (optional): set to `true` to enable SQLAlchemy query logging for troubleshooting.
+- `AGENTOPS_ENABLED` / `AGENTOPS_API_KEY`: enable and configure AgentOps
+  telemetry.

+## Project structure

+The most relevant modules are documented in [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md).
+Consult it for an overview of how the Streamlit pages, persistence layer and supporting utilities fit together.

+## Versioning

+The application version is tracked in [`app/__init__.py`](app/__init__.py) and follows semantic versioning.
+Increment the number whenever a pull request introduces meaningful changes so downstream deployments can detect updates.

 ## Troubleshooting
 In case of problems:
 - Delete the `venv/miniconda` folder and reinstall `crewai-studio`.